 Another important consideration is determining who will care for an elderly family member if they are incapacitated.
 You should seek to provide enough money to cover quality care and financial security for them and your loved ones.

 NOTE: It is important to plan your estate as early as possible and re-check it at least every 3 to 5 years in the event changes become necessary.
-Beacon Hill Financial can help set up a plan and decide what is best for everyone involved.
+Beacon Hill Financial may be able to help set up a plan and decide what is best for everyone involved.

 What Happens if I Don’t Have an Estate Plan?